apache/arrow/matlab/README.md

 ## Install

-To install the MATLAB interface to the default software installation location for the target machine (e.g. `/usr/local` on Linux or `C:\Program Files` on Windows), pass the `--taget install` flag to CMake.
+To install the MATLAB interface to the default software installation location for the target machine (e.g. `/usr/local` on Linux or `C:\Program Files` on Windows), pass the `--target install` flag to CMake.

 ```console
 $ cmake --build build --config Release --target install